bionic-gpt/bionic-gpt/website/content/docs/production/k8-setup.md

 sort_by = "weight"
 +++

-We use [Pulumi](https://www.pulumi.com/) as an exmple of installing Bionic GPT using infrastructure as code.
+We use [Pulumi](https://www.pulumi.com/) as an example of installing Bionic GPT using infrastructure as code.
 Here we walk through the process of what it would like like to setup a Kubernetes cluster ready for a BionicGPT deployment.

 ## infra-as-code